DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 It was terrifying because it raised a darker question: If the blueprint for a healthier society is this simple, why is it so rare?
 What powerful forces have a vested interest in maintaining the broken system?

 The desert had confirmed my hypothesis: even the most inauthentic, disorganized, and individualistic people could access collective intelligence when the right conditions were created.
-But this raised a crucial question: what were those conditions, exactly?

 The grackles, the Balinese calendar, and the desert festival had all revealed pieces of the same puzzle.
 Now I needed to understand the underlying technologies that made this magic possible.